 I did reflect on that part as well.
-So, that's the framework and how it practically was happening.

-My own reflection afterwards was that I wasn't leading at the beginning of the case, of the MHPS investigation.

-7 We'll come -- sorry to cut across you.
-We'll come to 32 Q. 8 some examples of that in just a moment, but if I could ask you to perhaps focus at this time in terms of your 9 relationship with the actual case investigator and how 10 11 that description of your function as leading the formal investigation, how did that work in practice with 12 13 Dr. Chada?
-Did you see yourself as having a role to 14 manage the formal investigation, albeit that Dr. Chada back more passively and await her outcome?

-A. So, Dr. Chada came into the role after Dr. Weir was -first it was Mr. Colin Weir and then Dr. Chada.

-I would have known Dr. Chada before from the AMD roles.
-10:54 We were both AMDs.
-I would have met and discussed various issues in relation to other -- not necessarily this, before that.
-So I would have known her before already and I would have a good professional working was carrying out the actual investigation, or did you see yourself as having a role to, if you like, sit relationship with her previously as well.

-In this particular case, we would have met, spoken over the phone, discussed on numerous occasions, especially in the later part of 2017 when things were slipping away in terms of the timeframe and everything.
-1 2 I had, I would say, quite a good understanding and working relationship with her during the course of 3 However, I did not feel that I need to or 4 5 I should be interfering about an actual investigation, 10:56 purely for the purpose of independence, letting the 6 7 investigator do the job, and then I will take ownership 8 of that investigation as my role of Case Manager, perhaps.
-9 10 10:56 11 On reflection, I may have or I should have done a 12 little bit more prompting.
+So, that's the 1 2 framework and how it practically was happening.
+3 My own reflection afterwards was that I wasn't leading 4 5 at the beginning of the case, of the MHPS 10:53 investigation.
+6 7 We'll come -- sorry to cut across you.
+We'll come to 32 Ο. 8 some examples of that in just a moment, but if I could 9 ask you to perhaps focus at this time in terms of your relationship with the actual case investigator and how 10 10.53 11 that description of your function as leading the formal 12 investigation, how did that work in practice with 13 Dr. Chada?
+Did you see yourself as having a role to manage the formal investigation, albeit that Dr. Chada 14 was carrying out the actual investigation, or did 15 10:54 16 you see yourself as having a role to, if you like, sit back more passively and await her outcome?
+17 18 So, Dr. Chada came into the role after Dr. Weir was --Α. first it was Mr. Colin Weir and then Dr. Chada.
+19 I would have known Dr. Chada before from the AMD roles.
+10:54 20 21 We were both AMDs.
+I would have met and discussed various issues in relation to other -- not necessarily 22 this, before that.
+So I would have known her before 23 24 already and I would have a good professional working relationship with her previously as well.
+25 10:55 26 27 In this particular case, we would have met, spoken over the phone, discussed on numerous occasions, especially 28 29 in the later part of 2017 when things were slipping away in terms of the timeframe and everything.
+1 SO 2 I had, I would say, guite a good understanding and 3 working relationship with her during the course of However, I did not feel that I need to or 4 this.
+5 I should be interfering about an actual investigation, 10:56 purely for the purpose of independence, letting the 6 7 investigator do the job, and then I will take ownership 8 of that investigation as my role of Case Manager, 9 perhaps.
+10 10.5611 On reflection, I may have or I should have done a 12 little bit more prompting.
 I did some.
-I spoke to 13 Medical Director, I discussed with Dr. Chada, I spoke 14 to Ms. Siobhán Hynds on a number of occasions.
-15 However, we know now it took up quite a lengthy period 10:56 16 of time.
+I spoke to 13 Medical Director, I discussed with Dr. Chada, I spoke to Ms. Siobhán Hynds on a number of occasions.
+14 15 However, we know now it took up quite a lengthy period 10:56 16 of time.
 17 33 Looking at paragraph 35, for example.
-Q. It says: 18 19 "The practitioner must be given the opportunity to see 20 any correspondence relating to the case, together with 10:57 a list of the people whom the case investigator will 21 22 interview".
+Q. It savs: 18 19 "The practitioner must be given the opportunity to see 20 any correspondence relating to the case, together with 10:57 21 a list of the people whom the case investigator will 22 interview".
 23 24 we'll go on and look at some detail in terms of 25 Mr. O'Brien's complaints about the process.
-10:57 to you, for example, on 30th July setting out some 26 27 I don't wish at this point to go into the detail of those but when concerns arise in a process 28 such as this, do you think the Case Manager has a role to intervene and try to resolve those concerns, or do you think it's the role of the Case Investigator to simply address them so that the Case Manager, if you like, sits back?
+He wrote 10.57 to you, for example, on 30th July setting out some 26 27 concerns.
+I don't wish at this point to go into the detail of those but when concerns arise in a process 28 29 such as this, do you think the Case Manager has a role

+1 to intervene and try to resolve those concerns, or do 2 you think it's the role of the Case Investigator to 3 simply address them so that the Case Manager, if you 4 like, sits back?